veeneck/ryan.blog/content/blog/import-wordpress-nested-comments-into-hugo.md

 **Show Pending Comment**

 This is an obvious answer, but I thought it would be worth noting for anyone who read the NetworkHobo guide.
 After a reader comments, they are shown markup indicating that their comment is pending.
+Something like:

+    <div id="post-submitted">Your comment is pending.</div>

+Then, when Staticman finishes processing, it redirects back to your site and jumps down to the `post-submitted` anchor.
+Handle to hide/show of this in your CSS with:

+    #post-submitted {
+    	display:none;
+    }

+    #post-submitted:target {
+    	display: block;
+    }

+### Import the Data